From the Old City of Dubrovnik World Heritage inscription:

 About Old City of Dubrovnik

 The Old City of Dubrovnik juts out into the Adriatic Sea and features a rugged limestone mountain as its backdrop.
-It is considered as one of the finest and best preserved medieval cities in Europe.
+It is considered as one of the finest and best-preserved medieval cities in Europe.
 At one point in history, Dubrovnik rivaled Venice for its reputation as a trading port.
 The entire city is also built with a wall.
 These huge and sturdy stone walls that were built from the 11th to the 17th centuries provided protection to the entire city-state.
-To this day, these walls remain standing and has become a huge part of Dubrovnik’s identity, particularly within the historic center.
+To this day, these walls remain standing and have become a huge part of Dubrovnik’s identity, particularly within the historic center.

-The Old City and historic center of Dubrovnik is remarkably one of the best places to see in the city.
+The Old City and historic center of Dubrovnik are remarkably one of the best places to see in the city.
 Despite being a small area, there are many attractions to see.
 The small space makes the city easy to explore on foot.
 The entire historic center is surrounded by medieval ramparts that offer a sense of protection throughout this entire settlement especially during the Medieval times.
 To enter the historic center of Dubrovnik, you must pass through the Pile City Gate.
 This serves as the main entrance for the city, which is overlooked by two forts.
 Minceta Fort is one of the most beautiful forts in the world and has become a symbol of the city of Dubrovnik.
 Meanwhile, Bokar Fort is built to defend the city from any attacks coming from the sea.
-Today, the fort serves as venue for performances particularly during the annual Dubrovnik Summer Festival.
+Today, the fort serves as a venue for performances, particularly during the annual Dubrovnik Summer Festival.

 Upon entering the city gate, you will be greeted by the beautiful and awe-inspiring Onofrio Fountain.
 This is the favorite meeting place for the youth in the city.
 Another one of the most interesting monuments within the Old City of Dubrovnik is the Franciscan Monastery.
 This monastery features the perfect blend of Gothic and Romanesque architecture.

 As you continue exploring the historic center for the Old City of Dubrovnik, you will be able to explore the most popular street in Dubrovnik: Stradun.
-This street is filed with souvenir shops, cafes, bars, coffee shops, and galleries.
+This street is filled with souvenir shops, cafes, bars, coffee shops, and galleries.
 This street is never quiet and is always bustling with people.
 There are also several street entertainers that delight the crowd of tourists.

 When you reach the end of the Stradun Street, you will find a lovely square that is another favorite among tourists.
 This square is home to many important historical sights within Dubrovnik.
 One of them is the Sponza Palace, which was built in the 16th century and is used for housing the National Archives today.
 Another magnificent historical and architectural feature is the Rector’s Palace.
 This is a Gothic-Renaissance structure that features finely carved capitals and is best known for its ornate staircase.
 Meanwhile, the St. Savior Church is located right next to the Franciscan Church and Monastery.
 These two are important remnants from the Renaissance period.